vibhavp6/Weather-Task/personal.md

 ## Design Decisions

-- **Dark Theme**: Chose a dark theme for better visibility of weather animations and to reduce eye strain
+- **Dark Theme**: Choose a dark theme for better visibility of weather animations and to reduce eye strain
 - **Animated Backgrounds**: Created dynamic backgrounds that reflect the current weather conditions
 - **Card-Based Layout**: Used a card-based layout for better organization and visual separation
 - **Responsive Grid**: Implemented a responsive grid layout that works well on all screen sizes